tylerlong/after-business-hour-voicemail-demo/README.md

 ## Test the WebHook

-After business hours, make a phone call the the main company number.
+After business hours, make a phone call to the main company number.
 And watch the console output of the server we started above.

-Make sure there is notification data about voicemail created to extension B.
+Confirm there is notification data about voicemail created to extension B.